o3de/o3de.org/content/docs/contributing/to-docs/style-guide.md

 ### Image file location
 Images are placed subdirectories of the `/static/` directory of the O3DE documentation repository.

 Guide-specific images, such as interface screenshots and diagrams, are located in subdirectories of `/static/images/`.
-The directory structure of `/static/images/` is a mirror of the directory structure of `/docs/`.
-Shared images such as logos, are placed in subdirectories of `/static/img/`.
+The directory structure of `/static/images/` is a mirror of the directory structure of `/content/docs/`.
+Shared images like logos are placed in subdirectories of `/static/img/`.
 When submitting images as part of a PR, ensure the images are placed in the appropriate subdirectories.

 ### General image guidelines